kayeekayee/global-workflow/cloud/AWS.md

     export_path = s3://fv3-bucket/.
     import_path = s3://fv3-bucket

-So I am launching the parallel cluster in the same region as aws-config with the following details: Centos OS with slurm as the job scheduler, c5n.18xlarge instances for both login and compute nodes.
+So I am launching the parallel cluster in the same region as aws-config with the following details: Ubuntu16.04 with slurm as the job scheduler, c5n.18xlarge instances for both login and compute nodes.
 You may want to use a cheaper instance for the login node.
 For this run, I am using 80 GB storage for both master and compute nodes.
 Also loading data from S3 to a lustre file system.
 This has the "fix" files of ~160 GB in size, and an HPSS tar file we will use for this example.